Kumel Al-Rekabe

-Kumel Saadi Latif Al-Rekabe (كميل سعدي لطيف الركابي; born 19 August 2004) is a professional footballer who plays as a goalkeeper for Ariana in the Ettan.
-Born in Switzerland, he represents Iraq at international level.
+Kumel Saadi Latif Al-Rekabe (كميل سعدي لطيف الركابي; born 19 August 2004) is a professional footballer who plays as a goalkeeper for Duhok SC and the Iraq national team.
+He was born and raised in Switzerland.
+His older brother Aile Al-Rekabe, also known as Alawi is a Swiss rapper.
+He also shares a passion for football with him.
+Since 24.
+January 2026 he has been married to Jasmina Lang, who was also born and raised in Aargau, Switzerland.

 Club career

 Early career in Switzerland

 Born in Switzerland, to Iraqi parents Al-Rekabe joined the youth ranks of FC Adliswil.
 He made his senior debut on October 10, 2020, in a heavy 7-0 defeat against Lachen/Altendorf.
 On July 1, 2021, he joined FC Zurich, where he was assigned to the u17 team.
 After spending a season in the youth side, he moved to fifth division side Red Star Zurich for the 2022-2023 season.
 He made his debut on October 9, 2022, in a 2-1 win over FC Unterstrass.
 He made a further two appearances that season as his team finished 4th in the table.

 Naft Al Basra

 In early 2024, Al-Rekabe joined Iraqi team Naft Al Basra.
 He made his debut against Al Mina'a during a 2-1 loss in the Basra Derby.
 He made two more appearances that season as Naft Al Basra narrowly avoided relegation.
 He left the club at the end of the season.